anatolian/photogrammetry-object-scannner/README.md

 # ScannerApp

-Created for the very-specific purpose of communicating via android with a raspberry pi running a scanner.
-The code to run the scanner is provided in the "pottery8990" repository. "theApp" repository includes only the android-side code, and the server code (server_cam_long_test.py) for the pi.
-To test the server without running the cameras or motor, use server.py
+Created for the very-specific purpose of communicating via android with a raspberry pi running a scanner. "theApp" repository includes the android-side code, and the server code (server_cam_long_test.py) for the pi, and the code to automatically run the agisoft software on a model (agisoft-automation.py).

+To test the server without running the cameras or motor, use server.py instead of server_cam_long_test.py.

+Also note, due to time constraints, and the need to shift focus onto the app development, the team was unable to produce a background removal code which would work well in all cases.
+It works in many cases, but in particular, it fairs worse with pots which are similar in color to the white or black on the checkerboard.
+However, in these cases, the team was able to manually remove the background successfully.

+So, if the user finds a model where the background removal produces undesirable results, please run agisoft-pre-bg-removal.py, manually remove the background as desired, then run agisoft-post-bg-removal.py.

 ## Importing to Android Studio